owncloud/ocis/docs/ocis/development/continuous-integration.md

 - `[full-ci]`: deactivates the fail early mechanism and runs all available test (as default only smoke tests are run)

-- `[docs-only]`: please add this flag, if you only changed documentation.
-This will only trigger documentation related CI steps.

-- `[tests-only]`: please add this flag, if you only changed tests or test-related tooling.
-You do not need to add a changelog for tests-only changes.

 ### Knowledge base

 - My pipeline fails because some CI related files or commands are missing.